• Skip to primary navigation

 Be the first to receive new posts and get access to our Subscribers Only Page.

-lavender tea bag on hanger and batting strips
+Lavender tea bag on hanger and batting strips.

-Tracing fabric around hanger form
+Tracing fabric around hanger form.

-Cut out the traced pattern.
-You will now have four pieces.
-Put two together with right sides facing and sew along the edge leaving the flat end open.
+Step 6.
+Put two together with right sides facing and sew along the edge, leaving the flat end open.
 Then turn it right side out.

-extra padding on end of hanger
+Extra padding on end of hanger.

-At this point, you need to add more padding to the ends to make it nice and round.
+Step 7.
+Add more padding to the ends to make it nice and round.
 I just added some with a bit of glue before sliding the fabric tube on.

-Once your fabric is on the hanger you can turn the raw edges under and slip stitch the two together at the center.
+Step 7.
+Turn the raw edges under and slip stitch the two together at the center.

-Ribbon wrapped on top of hanger
+Ribbon wrapped on top of hanger.

-Finishing Touches
+Finishing Touches - Adding Ribbon

-To add a finishing touch take some pretty ribbon and wrap the top of the hanger.
+To add a finishing touch, take some pretty ribbon and wrap the top of the hanger.

-Then take another piece of the same ribbon and folded it in half lengthwise to make it narrow.
+Then take another piece of the same ribbon and fold it in half lengthwise to make it narrow.
 Attach it to the bottom of the hanger to cover where the center seam is, using a little glue, and tie a bow at the neck.

 Scented padded hangers